hlaineka/hlaineka/README.md

 See also our demo of our Hack the Crisis winning idea of a remote learning platform for small students [Kauko app demo](https://whispering-anchorage-96723.herokuapp.com/)

-You can fing my portfolio in https://hlaineka.github.io/
+You can fing my portfolio at https://hlaineka.github.io/